 - S. Department of the Interior Indian Loan Guarantee Program

-The U.S. Department of the Interior (DOI) provides funding to Native American-owned businesses via an Indian Loan Guarantee Program.
+The U.S. Department of the Interior (DOI) provides business funding to Native American-owned businesses via an Indian Loan Guarantee Program.
 These loan programs provide long-term loans at a lower interest rate to federally recognized American Indian and Alaska Native tribes and individuals enrolled in such tribes.
 In order to qualify, the business owner must have a 51% share in ownership, with a 20% down payment and the product/service must assist the economy of the tribal area or the reservation.

 You can use the loan amount for almost any purpose including working capital, business acquisition or upgrades, and refinancing.
 Corporations with multiple owners can access higher loan amounts and $500,000 for solopreneurs with the government guaranteeing up to 90% of the loan amount.